nuclight/tkxgram/docs/db.md

 Other questions need to be considered:

 - what to do if objects from different peers mismatch? (maliciuos peer?)
-- how to somewhat efficiently scan for new object to send to peer, e.g. "in today batch" ?
+- how to somewhat efficiently scan for new objects to send to peer, e.g. "in today batch" ?

 ### Query like XPath/DPath/MongoDB